FREE THE SNOOT

 In July 2019, just before the statutory review of the Dog Act, we tabled petitions to both the upper & lower house of state Parliament, containing over 2,700 local signatures in support of the removal of the muzzle law.

-Over the public consultation period of the Dog Act review, the state government received over 1100 submissions in support of the removal of the muzzle law.
+Over the public consultation period of the Dog Act review, the state government received over 1100 submissions showing strong community support of the removal of the muzzle law.